Tyrrrz/CliFx/Readme.md

 ### Testing

-Testing of commands is enabled by the `IConsole` interface.
+CliFx makes it really easy to test your commands thanks to the `IConsole` interface.

-The easiest way to substitute custom stdin, stdout, stderr is by using an instance of `TestConsole` class.
+When writing tests, you can use `TestConsole` which lets you provide your own streams in place of your application's stdin, stdout and stderr.
 It has multiple constructor overloads allowing you to specify the exact set of streams that you want.
 Streams that are not provided are treated as empty, i.e. `TestConsole` doesn't leak to `System.Console` in any way.

-Let's assume you have a simple command such as this one.
+Let's assume you want to test a simple command such as this one.

 ```c#
 [Command]